ryanisaacg/libdgt/README.md

-# libau
+# libdgt

-## An open-source cross-platform 2D game library
+## A D Game Toolkit library

 The project is written in D to take advantage of its ability for both low and high level programming.
+There's no need for a separate scripting language like Lua; both the engine and high-level code can be written in the same language.

 ## Required tools to build